epam/hub-google-stacks/vm-php-web-server/README.md

 ## Setup

-*NOTE: If you want to undeploy or update an existing stack please proceed directly to Step 3 - Recover*
+*NOTE: If you want to undeploy or update an existing sandbox please proceed directly to Step 3 - Recover*

 First you need initialize the sandbox configuration.
 To do this please run the initialization command: